JoeKun/freebsd-configuration/documentation/freebsd/freebsd-network-file-sharing-nfs.md

 ## Enable required services

-Enable a few services on your file server running FreeBSD.
+Enable a few services on your file server running FreeBSD.[^1]

+[^1]: System configuration options are placed in discrete system configuration files according to the principles outlined in [Modular system configuration on FreeBSD](freebsd-modular-system-configuration.md).

 ### `nfsd`